telerik/ajax-docs/sharepoint/2007/radeditor-for-moss/introduction.md

 * Rich-HTML field in Web Content Management (publishing) scenarios

-**Important details:**

-RadEditor for SharePoint is a modified version of the Telerik RadEditor control and it is built on top of the RadEditor for ASP.NET AJAX.
+>important RadEditor for SharePoint is a modified version of the Telerik RadEditor control and it is built on top of the RadEditor for ASP.NET AJAX.
 The tight integration with ASP.NET AJAX and powerful new capabilities of the suite features the new WYSIWYG Editor as a flexible and lightweight component.
 Among the hottest features are:

 * Greatly improved loading speed